aristoteles-nunez/fibonacci-api/README.md

 # About the solution

-The first approach was just execute the fibbonacci as it is.
+The first approach was just execute the fibonacci as it is in an Express Server.
+But as we can see the results depends on previous calculations, so the second version store the values in a memory dictionary.
+The API is only listening GET requets on port `8080` .

+## Improvements

+- The API require more validations as the value maximun to calculate.
+- Handle exceptions with correct error messages.
+- If this api will be deployed in a stateless environment, for example cloud run from Google Cloud Platform, we need to separate the in memory dictionary to maybe a database in this way the API can scale without issues.

 # Run